hCG Tumor Marker

 Levels of hCG may also be elevated in other diseases such as liver, breast, lung, skin, and stomach cancers.
-Increased levels may also be seen in benign conditions such as cirrhosis, duodenal ulcer, inflammatory bowel disease, and marijuana use.
+Increased levels may also be seen in non-cancer conditions such as cirrhosis, duodenal ulcer, and inflammatory bowel disease.

 How is it used?

 Quantitative human chorionic gonadotropin (hCG) testing, often called beta hCG (βhCG), measures the amount of hCG present in the blood.
 It may be used to help diagnose gestational trophoblastic disease (GTD) or, with other tests such as AFP and lactate dehydrogenase, to help diagnose germ cell tumors.

 Since hCG is not normally present in men or non-pregnant women, it is useful as a tumor marker.
 If the tumor or cancer is producing hCG, then the hCG test can be used to help detect and monitor tumor activity.

 When testing hCG as a tumor marker, unlike detecting pregnancy, it is important to measure the intact (alpha + beta subunits) form of hCG.
 There may be some benefit to also measuring the beta-subunit of hCG in certain tumors, and different labs will detect intact and βhCG differently.
 For this reason, it is very important to continue to use the same lab when monitoring GTD or germ cell tumors.